Reteecent/emmanuel-idiahi-portfolio/README.md

 ## 🌐 Usage

-- Explore Emmanuel's professional background and completed projects.
+- Explore my professional background and completed projects.
 - Use the contact section to inquire about collaborations or opportunities.

 ---